quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part03_5._Fault_big_da.md

 Note: The provided code examples and pseudocode are for illustrative purposes only and may not directly relate to the exact content of the text.

 #### Parameter Estimation Using Deep Learning for Jump Terms
 Background context: The text discusses the estimation of unknown parameters in jump diffusion process models using a deep learning approach.
-Specifically, it focuses on estimating parameters related to jump terms, such as \(\lambda_1, \mu_1,\) and \(\tau_1\) for \(Y_t\), and similar parameters for another term \(Y_{t'}\).
+Specifically, it focuses on estimating parameters related to jump terms, such as $\lambda_1, \mu_1,$ and $\tau_1$ for $Y_t$, and similar parameters for another term $ Y_{t'}$.
 The goal is to use a deep feedforward neural network to estimate these parameters.
 :p What is the main objective of using deep learning in this context?
 ??x
 The primary objective is to estimate the unknown parameters related to jump terms in the jump diffusion process models.
-These parameters, such as \(\lambda_1, \mu_1,\) and \(\tau_1\), are estimated by training a deep feedforward neural network on input data sets that include various features like date, time, product name, version details, etc. x??
+These parameters, such as $\lambda_1, \mu_1,$ and $\tau_1$, are estimated by training a deep feedforward neural network on input data sets that include various features like date, time, product name, version details, etc. x??

 ---